iotaledger/hornet/documentation/docs/post_installation/post_installation.md

 If you want to make the HTTP REST API only accessible from localhost, you change the `restAPI.bindAddress` config option accordingly.

-`restAPI.permittedRoutes` defines which routes can be called from foreign addresses which are not defined under `restAPI.whitelistedAddresses`.
+`restAPI.publicRoutes` defines which routes can be called without JWT authorization. `restAPI.protectedRoutes` defines which routes require JWT authorization.
+All other routes will not be exposed.

 If you are concerned with resource consumption, consider turning off `restAPI.powEnabled`.
 This way, the clients must perform proof of work locally, before submitting a message for broadcast.
 In case you'd like to offer proof of work to clients, consider increasing the `restAPI.powWorkerCount` to provide a faster message submission experience.